ftsrg/ingraph/README.md

     The type CudOperationsTest is already defined in CudOperationsTest.java.
     ```
   * **Solution:** run the `scripts/clean-build-dirs.sh` script.

+* `NoClassDefFoundError` for scala code:
+  * **Problem:** The code compiles, but IntelliJ shows the following error when running the tests:

+      > java.lang.NoClassDefFoundError: akka/testkit/ImplicitSender$class

+  * **Solution:** update the Scala SDK in your project to 2.12.

 #### How to run the tests